 Although a Fund or the Adviser may license from an index's sponsor the right to use an index as part of implementing the Fund's principal investment strategies, there can be no guarantee that the index will be maintained indefinitely or that the Fund will be able to continue to utilize the selected index to implement its principal investment strategies indefinitely.
 In addition, other events could result in the Fund no longer having the ability to utilize an index to implement its principal investment strategies (e.g., a Fund may no longer be able to create cost-effective synthetic investment exposure to an index to pursue all of its principal investment strategies).
-In such instances, the Adviser or the Board of Trustees may substitute an index with another index that they choose in their sole discretion.
+In such instances, the Adviser or the Board of Trustees may substitute an index with another index that they choose in their sole discretion and without advance notice to the shareholders.
 If a Fund selects and uses one or more other indices or other investments as part of its principal investment strategies, there can be no assurance that any substitute index, or basket of securities or commodities and other investments, selected will be similar to an index or basket previously used by the Fund or will perform in a manner similar to such index or basket.
 Unavailability of an index (or a similar index) could affect adversely the ability of the Fund to achieve its investment objective or desired exposures.
+The manner in and extent to which a Fund gains exposure to an index may be limited by the Fund's intention to qualify for treatment as a regulated investment company for U.S. federal income tax purposes and may bear on the Fund's ability to so qualify.

-Inflation-Indexed Bond Risk (Opportunistic Bond ETF only)
+Inflation-Indexed Bond Risk